Vajiravudh College

 Vajiravudh College is a private all-boys boarding school located at 197 Rajvithi Road, Dusit, Bangkok 10300 Thailand.
 The school was established by Phra Mongkut Klao Chaoyuhua - King Rama VI who is also known as King Vajiravudh.
-It was originally named the Royal Pages College (in Thai: Ma-had-lek-luang) then the king shifted Thai King College students to Royal Pages College and rename it as Vajiravudh College.
+It was originally named the Royal Pages College (in Thai: Ma-had-lek-luang) before the King shifted Thai King College students to Royal Pages College and renamed it to Vajiravudh College.

 In the college, the students are accommodated in houses (Ka-na) which are generally in primary and secondary education houses.
 The primary students stay in 3 houses called Sanamchan, Nandhauthayan, and Saranrom.
 The secondary students are divided into 6 houses called School House, Dusit House, Chitlada House, Phyathai House, Chongruk-Bhakdi House, and Saksri-Mongkol House.
 Overall, the college supports students to balance sports and music or arts activities with academic education.

 Normally, boys enter the school at Prathom 4 (Year 5) and stay on until they finish high school - Mathayom 6 (Year 13).